 How can you manage venous discomfort in-between visits?

 - Elevating the legs when not standing

-For all of your Miami vien treatment needs, we’re here for you.
-At Fox Vein & Laser Experts located just west of Fort Lauderdale, we’re here to make sure you treat your vascular issues appropriately, and remain healthy for a long, long time.
+For all of your Miami vein treatment needs, we’re here for you.
+At Fox Vein & Laser Experts located just west of Fort Lauderdale, we’re here to make sure you treat your vascular issues appropriately and remain healthy for a long, long time.